 Among 6 pack abs and that bit on the back of your arm we call triceps, the next most irritating spot to remove fat from is your thighs!
 I hear it all the time from my clients...

 Now the truth of the matter is, certain exercises work different areas.
 Dependent on the intensity of those exercises, you can get different results.
 You've probably all heard "low weight, high reps", but that isn't exactly the whole truth.
 When looking at leg work from a woman's point of view, it is necessary to take into account many different things.
 Typically we want to lose fat, tone the muscle and build some glutes (bum muscles).
 Not one exercise or repetition structure is going to achieve all those different things, so it is necessary to do different sorts of exercises at different rep ranges.
 You will see in the description below that I have incorporated some maximum jumping, some single leg resistance work as well as varying the width of the stance during squats.
 Changing squat width, performing unilateral (one sided) movements or incorporating some weights, is a great way to get a whole rounded program.My Top 3 Thigh Toning Exercises

 - Alternating Lunges

-1. Box jumps can be seen at the start of the video in this blog.
-You can see I squat in front of the box and power from the ground up onto the top of the box.
-It's a pretty simple looking move but amazing for leg strength and toning up your quads! - 15 reps (Try a 40cm high box)
+1. Box jumps are great for toning.
+Squat in front of the box and power from the ground up onto the top of the box.
+It's a pretty simple-looking move but amazing for leg strength and toning up your quads! - 15 reps (Try a 40cm high box)

 So next time you're in the gym, give these a try!